SmileyMan/snapPERL/README.md

 # snapPERL v0.2
 Helper script for snapraid created in PERL

-####Note: Wife is 40 weeks pregnant so if I disappear for a couple of weeks it's not abandoned!

  Snapraid helper script written in PERL.
 Enables automation using cron for your Array Syncs

  Runs sync commands and verifys data using scrub command.
 Sends alerts when are issues found